How to Choose a Bike

-On closer look, road bikes work best for long-distance and speed owing to their lightweight frames.
+To dig a bit deeper, road bikes are best suited for long-distance and speed owing to their lightweight frames.
 So, a road bike may make the most sense for you if you're looking to tour and ride long distances.

 And then, there’s the e-bike.
-Electric bikes give you that added boost when going up a hill or when fighting winds.
+Electric bikes boost you when going up a hill or when fighting winds.
 You’ll be able to cycle longer to build your fitness and overall cycling ability.
 Plus, you’ll enjoy hassle-free commuting.

 This list doesn’t even cover every bike style.
-You can also select from fat-tire bikes, specialty bikes, and even folding bikes.
+You can also select from fat-tire bikes, triathlon bikes, and even folding bikes.

 How Much Do You Want to Spend on a Bike?

-Let’s face it, cost is always a factor.
+Let’s face it; the cost is always a factor.
 So, you’ll need to determine how much you want to spend on your bike.
-Adult bike costs vary considerably from as little as $200 to as much as $10,000 and even more.
+Bike costs vary considerably.

-Other factors that impact bike costs include component quality, wheel specs, and add-ons.
+Other factors that impact bike costs include component quality, brake type, and peripherals like saddles and tires.

 - Frame size